Hope & Healing: Celebrating 125 Years of Norton Children's Hospital

 Visitors to “Hope and Healing: Celebrating 125 Years of Norton Children’s Hospital” will be much more than just spectators.
 They will be active participants in the hospital’s innovation and ingenuity.

-Norton Children’s Prevention & Wellness and the Frazier History Museum will hold a series of activities throughout the run of the exhibit to promote health and mindfulness.
+Norton Children’s Prevention & Wellness and the Frazier History Museum will hold a series of workshops throughout the run of the exhibit to promote health and mindfulness.
 These events will focus on topics including stress relief, helping kids and teens through puberty, making healthy meals and fitness ideas for the whole family.

 About Norton Children’s Hospital: As Kentucky and Southern Indiana’s only full-service, free-standing pediatric hospital, Norton Children’s Hospital, along with its predecessor hospitals, have cared for children for more than a century without regard to their families’ ability to pay.
 The hospital also is an advocate for the health and well-being of all children.
 The 267-bed hospital is the region’s only Level I Pediatric Trauma Center and serves as the primary pediatric teaching facility for the University of Louisville School of Medicine.
 Specialists offer comprehensive pediatric care, including a full range of services for congenital and acquired heart disease, cancer care, neurosciences, spine and orthopedic care, and neonatal care.
 As part of a family of regional facilities that treat more than 170,000 children each year who seek care regardless of their families’ ability to pay, Norton Children’s Hospital and its sister locations rely on support from the community